CAVISE/opal/README.md

 ## Usage
-As a standalone application, you can find an `main` method in `tests.cpp` with some tests.
-You can do your own, include it in your application, and so on.
+As a standalone application, you can find a `main` method  with some tests.
+You can implement your own classes, adapt the main, include it in your application, and so on.
 Recompile and execute.

 As a library, link appropriately and go.